The problem

 Treating a screed floor before laying flooring

 Before tiling, a screed floor must be checked for residual moisture using appropriate equipment.
 If the screed is not completely dry the moisture will prevent bonding with the tile adhesive.
-For any flooring that uses adhesive we would recommend that the screed is lightly sanded then primed to provide a barrier between the gypsum based screed and the cement based adhesive.
+For any flooring that uses adhesive we would recommend that the screed is lightly sanded then primed to provide a barrier between the gypsum-based screed and the cement-based adhesive.

-Screed protection – To preserve the quality of your screed floor, protect it from damage by regulating/preventing site traffic and/or install screed protectors.
+Screed protection – To preserve the quality of your screed floor, protect it from damage by regulating/preventing site traffic and/or installing screed protectors.
 The recommendation by British Standards is to protect the newly laid screed as soon as possible and leave the protection there until the final finish is applied.

 Time before walking on a screed floor

 ‘Walk on time’ refers to the time the floor is suitable for light/low impact foot traffic.
 Most screeds recommend 24 – 48 hours.
 Some more modern screed floors will have a shorter walk on time, as little as 12 hours.
-Refer to the manufacturers guidelines.
+Refer to the manufacturer’s guidelines.

 Heavier/normal traffic can be resumed 5-7 days after the screed floor is laid.
 Initially it is wise to take care when using heavy weights and high impact.